 Velte made sure that he knew where he stood compared to his competitors as well as what his employees expected in the workplace.
 Competition is fierce in today’s market, and companies who pay attention have an edge over those working in a void.
 With headhunters cold calling lists of employees in every industry these days, knowing what’s offered by the competition can go a long way toward heading off expensive employee turnover.

 Employee surveys are one of the necessary steps in identifying problems and opportunities for improvement.
-Then, using these survey results and benchmarking database, a company can determine what the trends are for their industry, and where they stand compared to their competitors.
-There’s a reason, after all, that Fortune magazine publishes a “Best Companies to Work For” edition every year and that pay is only one factor that they consider.
+Then, using the survey results and a reliable benchmarking database, a company can determine what the trends are for their industry, and where they stand compared to their competitors.